chapel-lang/chapel/test/studies/spsMatMatMult/README.md

         * task-private accumulators
   - [ ] look at tuning operations not on critical path (e.g., matrix
         output, setup, ...)
+  - [ ] look at alternatives to reduction in order to reduce deep copies of maps and to support tree-based combining

 * LayoutCSUtil.chpl: In working on this, I found myself wanting 2D-specific / CSR-/CSC-specific helper routines from the CSC/R